framps/raspberryTools/digitalPhotoFrame/README.md

 ## Reduce memory consumption

 The PiZero has 512MB RAM only.
 Therefore some additional configuration is suggested.
-1. Special section in /boot/firmware/cmdline.txt to turn off unused services and define the used GPU memory for a PIZero
+1. Add a dedicated section in /boot/firmware/cmdline.txt to turn off unused services and define the used GPU memory for a PIZero
    ```
    # pizero 2w settings
    [board-type=0x902120]